Full Moon on

 Lunation 116 / 1069

-The Moon is 14 days old.
-Earth's natural satellite is moving through the middle part of current synodic month.
+The Moon is 14 days old and navigating through the middle part of the current synodic month.
 This is lunation 116 of Meeus index or 1069 from Brown series.

 Synodic month length 29.31 days

-The length of the lunation is 29 days, 7 hours and 24 minutes.
-It is 24 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 7 hours and 24 minutes and it is 24 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length shorter than mean